Forecasting and Scheduling overview

 -

-Average Speed to Answer (ASA) Average amount of time in WFM by which an employee must respond to a customer interaction or work unit.: Average amount of time by which an employee must respond to a customer interaction or work unit
+Average Speed to Answer (ASA): Average amount of time by which an employee must respond to a customer interaction or work unit

 -